arangodb/docs/3.5/appendix-glossary.md

 Name                  | Description
 :---------------------|:---------------------
-Active Failover       | Single server instance that is replicated for high availability Auditing              |
+Active Failover       | Single server instance that is replicated for high availability Auditing              | Allows a user to monitor access to the database in detail through audit logs _(Enterprise Edition only)_
-Analyzers             | Analyzers parse input values and transform them into sets of sub-values, for example by breaking up text into words.
 Anonymous Graph       | Anonymous graph does not have edge definitions describing which vertex collection is connected by which edge collection
 AQL                   | ArangoDB query language that can be used to retrieve and modify data stored in ArangoDB database ArangoSearch          | A C++ based Full-Text search engine including similarity ranking search capabilities natively integrated into ArangoDB
-Data Masking          |
+Data Masking          | Used with ArangoDump and allows user to define how sensitive data should be dumped.
+It is possible to exclude the entire collection, limit the dump to a subset of collection or obfuscate certain fields for a dump
 DC2DC                 | Datacenter to datacenter replication
-DirectMQ              |
-distributeShardsLike  | Used to make two collections shard their data alike Encryption at Rest    |
+DirectMQ              | Is a message queue developed by ArangoDB in GO and is tailored for DC2DC replication with efficient native networking routines _(Enterprise Edition only)_ distributeShardsLike  | Used to make two collections shard their data alike Encryption at Rest    | This feature encrypts all data in ArangoDB before it is written to disk with an AES-256-CTR encryption algorithm _(Enterprise Edition only)_
 Foxx                  | A microservice framework that allows Application developers to write their data access and domain logic as microservices running within the database with native access to in-memory data
 HotBackup             | Ability to take a backup on running servers without the need for downtime _(Enterprise Edition only)_ Joins                 | Creating AQL Query results from multiple collections